This article was last updated on 24/10/2024

 Also: old.

-But if my husband and I go under a bus tomorrow, we also know any money in our pensions can go to our kids without being hit by 40% inheritance tax (IHT).
-Soaring property prices have pushed us above the tax-free thresholds, and into the firing line - but money in pensions is protected from IHT.
+But if my husband and I go under a bus tomorrow, we also know any money in our pensions can go to our kids without being hit by 40% Inheritance Tax (IHT).
+That’s because if you die before your 75th birthday and haven’t started drawing your pension it can usually be passed to your beneficiaries tax-free.
+Soaring property prices have pushed us above the tax-free thresholds, and into the firing line – but money in pensions is protected from IHT.

 Calculating carry forward